Use Assets | RS

 ℹ️

-The way customer presence is determined is set by the Use screen state to detect Customer Presence Jump Item setting in the /login interface.
+The way customer presence is determined is set by the Use screen state to detect Customer Presence Asset setting in the /login interface.
 When enabled, a customer is considered present only if a user is logged in, the system is not locked, and a screen saver is not running.
 When disabled, a customer is considered present if a user is logged in, regardless of the screen state.
-Customer presence is detected when the Jump Item session starts.
+Customer presence is detected when the Asset session starts.
 The session policy used for the session does not change throughout the session, regardless of any changes in the customer's presence while the session is in progress.
 The ability to set a session policy depends on your account permissions.

 Create a Local Jump shortcut